filetrust/mvp-convert-to-pdf/README.md

 ### Backend

-The nodejs lambda is fully functional for now.
+The nodejs and python lambdas are fully functional.

 **Build Steps**

 * Download lo.zip from https://lambda-libreoffice-demo-aa1.s3.amazonaws.com/lo.zip and upload it to S3
 * Provide public read permissions to it.

+**Build Node.js Lambda**

 * Change the following properties in backend/node/src/handler.js as per deployment

 ```